cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 #### Sprint-3/2-mandatory-rewrite/2-is-proper-fraction.test.js

 In mathematics, -A/B == A/-B == -(A/B), and -A/-B == A/B for any integers A and B (B ≠ 0).
-They represent a proper fraction if A < B and A ≠ 0 and B ≠ 0.
+They represent a proper fraction if A < B and B ≠ 0.

 So `isProperFraction(-4, 3)` should return `false` because 4 >= 3.